sbalestra/know-how/git.md

 `git config --global core.editor "nano"` (for beginners) `git config --global core.editor "vim"` (only if you know vim!)

+Set displayed tab width to 4 (useful in projects where tabs and 4 spaces are used together):

+    git config --global core.pager 'less -x1,5'

 Check settings:

     git config --list